-As in the begining of the demonstrations it wasn’t about Coca Cola and satellite dishes, but freedom, and the freedom of choice; however, only few would have thought about loosing their houses to a fresh, new western owner selling it away, getting unemployed or not being paid for months and piling on debts, which might have been even orignated in the old system, but carried over, as e.g it happened to the farms.
+As in the beginning of the demonstrations it wasn’t about Coca Cola and satellite dishes, but freedom, and the freedom of choice; however, only few would have thought about loosing their houses to a fresh, new western owner selling it away, getting unemployed or not being paid for months and piling on debts, which might have been even originated in the old system, but carried over, as e.g it happened to the farms.

-In the times of East Germany, many films, songs and books worked on two levels- the obvious story, which was written for the officials, and the underlying coded message for the readers, which critisised the system in a subtle way.
+In the times of East Germany, many films, songs and books worked on two levels- the obvious story, which was written for the officials, and the underlying coded message for the readers, which criticised the system in a subtle way.
 This film can be viewed very similarly; and the interpretation is up to you

 Of course reviews such as in the Guardian.. http://www.guardian.co.uk/arts/fridayreview/story/0,12102,1004944,00.html